iakdis/librecamera/README.md

 # Roadmap

 - [ ] More supported languages (See [Contributing](#contributing) below)
+- [ ] Bug fix: Clicking thumbnail to open gallery on Android 9+
 - [ ] Feature: Add photo capture delay option
 - [ ] Feature: Add integrated QR-Scanner
 - [ ] Feature: Make focus and exposure controls collapsable
 - [ ] Feature: Add a capture sound as an option in settings (both for photo and video mode)
 - [ ] Feature: Add start capture at phone volume button press as an option in settings
-- [ ] Fix: Clicking thumbnail to open gallery on Android 9+
 - [ ] New theme: Black Dark mode for AMOLED screens
 - [ ] Check tablet support
 - [ ] [Your feature](https://github.com/iakmds/librecamera/issues)